mk-fg/name-based-routing-policy-controller/README.rst

 - Non-global/public (as in iana-ipv4/ipv6-special-registry) addrs are ignored in
-  getaddrinfo() results for all intents and purposes, to avoid hosts assigning junk IPs messing with any kind of local routing or checks.
+  getaddrinfo() results for all intents and purposes, to avoid hosts assigning junk IPs messing with checks or local routing.

 Setup and usage